6 Podcasts for Education Leaders This Summer (And Beyond!)

 Start here: Throughline's School Colors series is about how race, class, and power shape American cities and schools.
 This episode will transport you to the South Jamaican neighborhood of Queens, New York, where getting a good education is tied to housing segregation.
 Listen to the episode.

 When you can't commit to that hours-long audiobook, podcasts are there for you.
 (Although we do love books!
 See our top summer reads.)
 Think of podcasts as your secret weapon—helping you make time to level up your learning, even if you do it while you're cooking dinner.
+For more ideas, see our 2022 list and 2023 list.

 What podcasts would you share with fellow education leaders?
 Tag @NewLeadersOrg on Twitter to let us know.